 Requesting OIEL changes

-To request changes to your OIEL, you should contact the ECO case officer who initially issued the OIEL.
-Case officer contact details are published on SPIRE, the ECO's export licensing database.
+To request changes to your OIEL, you should contact the ECJU case officer who initially issued the OIEL.
+Case officer contact details are published on SPIRE, the ECJU's export licensing database.

 Extending OIEL validity periods